What is Endocrinology?

 Such clinical problems include diabetes and disorders of

 treated by an Endocrinologist.

-What are the goals and philosophy of the clinic?
+What are the goals of the clinic?

 The Washington Endocrine Clinic's primary goal is to provide

 consultative subspecialty medical care for adults to create a

 The clinic's philosophy is that optimal health and performance

 can be attained through the proper balance of medical